mliszcz/msc-thesis/thesis/chapters/51-appendix-tangojs-tutorial.md

 * mTango connector - `tangojs-connector-mtango`;

 The rest of this section assumes that Node.js has been installed and configured.
-To create an empty project, one have to type `npm init` in an empty directory and then respond to a few questions.
+To create an empty project, one has to type `npm init` in an empty directory and then respond to a few questions.
 The TangoJS packages may be then installed like: `npm install tangojs-core`.
 The required steps are as
 follows: